LuckyDao/Debugger/README.md

 # Debugger

-Will be used to read js tags on page.
+Will be used to read Analytics js tags on page.

+Simple, straightforward > Stability on all platforms > Look and Feel

 Requires:

-1 Back end functions to read tags and perform site checks
+1 "Back end" functions to read tags and perform standard site checks

-2 Interface to accept user input for scanning
+2 Interface to accept user input

-3 Output to record tags and mark errors
+3 Output to record tags and eventually mark errors

 4 Integration with existing analytics tool

-2nd layer interface and back end to accept how a tag should fire on page
+5 2nd set of options to be able to set how a tag should fire on page